Product Recall – Overview

 Transferring the risk with insurance

 No critical control point in manufacturing or testing is fool proof, and therefore no business can be 100% certain they have prevented human error or malicious tamper.
-A manufacturer’s exposure to their supply chain is vast; the end product is only as good as its worst supplied component.
+A manufacturer’s exposure to their supply chain is vast; the end product is only as good as its weakest supplied component.